mediamonks/frontend-coding-standards/README.md

 ### Code Reviews
 Always let someone else review your code in the Pull/Merge Request.
 Make sure all code review comments are resolved, before you merge it!

+## Node.js

+### nvm

+When setting up Node.js on a new machine, it is strongly recommended to use a versioning tool such as [nvm](https://github.com/nvm-sh/nvm).
+There are often times when we must switch between versions for testing or for certain features.
+Tools such as [nvm](https://github.com/nvm-sh/nvm) make this easy and simple.

+### Long-term support

+You **must** always use the **LTS** (Long-term support) version of Node.js as it is considered stable and will ensure that you don't encounter any unexpected issues.
+Furthermore, when creating a new project or tool, it **must** always target the **LTS** version, unless there is a good reason not to e.g. an experimental tool or long-term project.
+To find out the current LTS version, you can use a tool such as [nvm](https://github.com/nvm-sh/nvm) or simply check the Node.js [website](https://nodejs.org/en/download).
 ## Recommended Frameworks

 ### React